Canada’s oil sands are the third largest proven oil reserve in the world

 Innovation is critical to reducing the environmental footprint of oil sands development.
 The Government of Canada has committed $200M annually to support for research and innovation, as well as investments of $100M in clean technology producers.

 NRCan provides support for innovation in the oil sands by providing funding for research and development of new and improved oil sands technologies, and by providing scientific information and advice to government policy makers and regulators.
-Explore the science underway at NRCan to reduce the environmental impact of the oil sands.
+Explore the oil sand science and research underway at NRCan to reduce the environmental challenges of development and production.